 Unfamiliar with the different kinds of hash?
 Not to worry, that’s what we’re here for.
 Stick around and we’ll go over all of the basics that you’ll need to know to get you started.

 Where Does Hash Come From?

 First things first, all hash has to come from something right?
 That something is called kief.
 Kief is known as the bulbous resin glands that are found on the surface of cannabis flowers.
-They’re golden in color with a crystalline structure and a cannabinoid composition that can get you incredibly elevated.
+They’re golden in colour with a crystalline structure and a cannabinoid composition that can get you incredibly elevated.

 So how do you even get kief?

 It’s simple, all you need to do is grind your weed using a three-chamber grinder or something similar.
 It might take a little while to get enough to make some hash, but it’s effortless and doesn’t take up any additional time.

 When you grind your kief, bits of the trichomes will fall off of your bud due to the constant friction.
 Using a grinder with a kief net (used to catch kief), you can easily accumulate kief over time by just using your grinder.

 Once kief is extracted, you apply heat and pressure to form it into a soft, dough-like texture mass.
 There are many ways to go about doing this, and some are more effective than others.
 Here are some of the most tried-and-true methods of making the different types of hash!

 The Different Types of Hash

 Thus said, hash comes in a variety of different shapes and forms and there are two main categories of hash.
 Here is a list to help you figure out which one is best for you!